Murray County License Hearing Guide

 What It Is

-- Separate from Criminal Court: The outcome of the ALR hearing does not directly impact your criminal case, and vice versa (though they can influence each other).
+- Separate from Criminal Court: The outcome of the ALR hearing does not directly determine the outcome of your criminal case, and vice versa.
+You can win your ALR hearing and still be convicted of DUI in criminal court.

-- Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The state only needs to show "preponderance of the evidence," meaning it's more likely than not that you were driving under the influence.
+- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DDS only needs to show that it is more likely than not that the requirements for suspension are met, rather than proving guilt beyond a reasonable doubt.

 How to Prepare